-We are expanding our current efforts to manage water sustainably beyond our own waters operations and increase our collaboration with partners to identify and support local solutions.
+We are expanding our current efforts to manage water sustainably beyond our own operations and increasing our collaboration with partners to identify and support local solutions.

 Nespresso collaborates with local organizations in Brazil

-Back in 2013 Nespresso began working with the International Union for Conservation of Nature (IUCN) and the Brazilian NGOs IPE (Instituto de Pesquisas Ecológicas) to launch the Cerrado Waters Consortium.
+Back in 2013, Nespresso began working with the International Union for Conservation of Nature and the Brazilian non-governmental organization IPE (Instituto de Pesquisas Ecológicas) to launch the Cerrado Waters Consortium.
 One in every eight cups of coffee drunk in the world contains coffee from the Cerrado, and the area also provides water for about 40% of Brazil’s population.

-Yet water management has become a challenge.
-The area receives much rainfall during the winter, but very little during the summer dry season.
+Notably, water management has become a challenge.
+The area receives a lot of rainfall during the winter, but very little during the summer dry season.
 Climate change is exacerbating these patterns.
-The Consortium is providing expertise and funding for initiatives such as tree planting and has helped bring the wider farming community together.
+The Consortium is providing expertise and funding for initiatives to address the risks, such as tree planting, and has helped bring the wider farming community together.

-Our new strategic approach to water in agriculture aims to support our net zero ambition and related goal to source 50% of key ingredients through regenerative agricultural methods by 2030.
-The approach is based on two key areas:
+Our strategic approach to water in agriculture aims to support our net zero ambition and the related goal of sourcing 50% of our key ingredients through regenerative agriculture methods by 2030.
+The approach is focused on two key areas:

-1. Building on the foundations that have already been put in place.
-Our agronomists will continue to train farmers throughout our supply chains on good water management practices.
-We will also take action where we have identified watershed preservation actions that we can take together with farmers and local stakeholders.
-These largely target watersheds where our supply chain is exposed to higher water risks and will aim to both reduce farmers’ water use and increase water availability.
+1. Building on the foundations already in place.
+Our agronomists continue to train farmers throughout our supply chains on good water management practices.
+We are also taking action where we have identified watershed preservation activities that we can take together with farmers and local stakeholders.
+These largely target watersheds where our supply chain is exposed to higher water risks and are aimed at both reducing farmers’ water use and increasing water availability.

 2. Regenerating local water cycles in direct proportion to our local agricultural water footprint.
-We will put programs in place to help maintain water use within the limits of what is naturally replenished, and achieve a positive water balance at the watershed level.
+We plan to put programs in place to help maintain water use within the limits of what is naturally replenished and to achieve a positive water balance at the watershed level.